tompave/fun_with_flags/README.md

 ## To Do

 * Add some optional randomness to the TTL, so that Redis or the DB don't get hammered at constant intervals after a server restart.
-* % of actors gate.
-* % of time gate.

 ## Configuration